joursler-Sunset/idunno.Authentication/src/idunno.Authentication.Basic/README.md

 ﻿# idunno.Authentication.Basic

-Now updated for ASP.NET Core 2.0.
-Really though?
-You're going to update to version 2.0 and still use Basic Auth?
-You're a horrible person, you know that, right?

 This project contains an implementation of [Basic Authentication](https://tools.ietf.org/html/rfc1945#section-11) for ASP.NET Core.

-It is meant as a demonstration of how to write authentication middleware and **not** as something you would seriously consider using.
+It started as a demonstration of how to write authentication middleware and **not** as something you would seriously consider using, but enough of you want to go with the world's worse authentication standard, so here we are. *You* are responsible for hardening it.

 ## How do I use this?

 First acquire an HTTPS certificate (see Notes below).
 Apply it to your website.
-Remember to renew it in two years.
+Remember to renew it when it expires, or go the

-Remember this is meant as a demonstration on how to write middleware.
-Yes, this could be easier, I could put a package on nuget, but **it's not meant to be for use in production**.
+Lets Encrypt route and look like a phishing site.

 In your web application add a reference to the package, then in the `ConfigureServices` method in `startup.cs` call `app.AddAuthentication(BasicAuthenticationDefaults.AuthenticationScheme).UseBasicAuthentication(...);` with your options,